-(Compulsory for BA Dance) COURSE CODE: DANC 2012 COURSE TITLE: DANCE COMPOSITION II NUMBER OF CREDITS: 3 PRE-REQUISITE: DANCE 1014 practices, principles and structures and their application to making and evaluating dance.
+COURSE TITLE: DANCE COMPOSITION II

+NUMBER OF CREDITS: 3 PRE-REQUISITE: DANCE 1014

+COURSE DESCRIPTION: This course will provide detailed and thorough knowledge and understanding of choreographic practices, principles and structures and their application to making and evaluating dance.
 Students will apply written critical and creative thinking skills and demonstrate their understanding of dance through developing motifs, and creating compositions.